 Cantor Lisa Segal

-Prior to coming to Temple Beth Sholom, Cantor Segal served at Temple Beth Am, in Pinecrest for 24 years, where she was known for her personalized life cycle ceremonies, innovative alternative worship experiences, and her role as an educator in the B’nai Mitzvah Program, Day School, Religious School and Preschool.
-She has a passion to empower others to lead services, sing and play instruments, and chant from our sacred scriptures.
-Prior to becoming a Cantor, she served as a Cantorial Soloist for many congregations including Bet Breira, Temple Dor Dorim, Temple Beth El, Temple Judea and Temple Beth Am.
-She taught music for one year at Lehrman Day School and 18 years at Temple Beth Am Day School.
+Prior to coming to Temple Beth Sholom, Cantor Segal served at Temple Beth Am, in Pinecrest for 24 years, where she was known for her personalized life cycle ceremonies, innovative alternative worship, and her role as an educator in the B’nai Mitzvah Program, Day School, Religious School and Preschool.
+Her greatest passion is to empower others serve as our congregation as service leaders, soloists, musicians, and chanters.
+Prior to becoming a Cantor, she served as a Cantorial Soloist for many south Florida congregations including Bet Breira, Temple Dor Dorim, Temple Beth El, Temple Judea and Temple Beth Am.
+She was a music teacher at Lehrman Day School and Beth Am Day School and she is passionate about our youth.
 Her prior career was in retail where she was employed by Jordan Marsh, Florida for six years as a Corporate Trainer and Systems Coordinator.

 Cantor Segal is a graduate of the University of Florida with a Bachelor of Arts Degree in Sociology.
-In 2001, she entered the Cantorial Certification program of the American Conference of Cantors and Hebrew Union College/School of Sacred Music (HUC/SSM) in 2001 and was certified in 2007.
-She serves on the national Executive Board of the American Conference of Cantors (ACC).
-She is also a member of the Cantor’s Assembly.
-Cantor Segal is a member of the Greater Miami Jewish Federation Cantorial Cabinet, and is a trained teen facilitator and volunteer for the Children’s Bereavement Center (CBC).
-In March of 2010, she was honored by the CBC.
-She also volunteers for Casa Valentina, a living facility for women and men who age out of the foster care system.
+In 2001 she entered the Hebrew Union College/School of Sacred Music Cantorial Certification program and completed the program in 2007.
+She is an active member of the American Conference of Cantors (ACC) and served on its national board.
+She is also a member of the Cantors Assembly and Women Cantors Network.
+Cantor Segal is a member of the Greater Miami Jewish Federation Cantorial Cabinet.
+In March of 2010, she was honored by the Children’s Bereavement Center for her volunteer work.
+She has also served as a volunteer for Casa Valentina.

-As a former camp and youth group song leader, Cantor Segal is extremely passionate about youth and summer camping.
-She is a member of the URJ Camp Coleman Committee, on its Clergy Advisory Board and loves to spend summers on faculty at Coleman.
-She also serves on the Executive Board of Directors of Hillel at the University of Florida.
-She is involved with the Reform presence at Hillel by assisting with the High Holy Day services and leading Shabbat services yearly on the UF campus.
+Cantor Segal’s experience as a counselor and song leader at URJ Camp Coleman contributed to her calling as a Cantor.
+She is extremely passionate about youth and summer camping.
+She is a former member of the URJ Camp Coleman Committee, and on its Clergy Advisory Board.
+She is also a former board member of Hillel at the University of Florida.
+She is involved with the Reform presence at UF Hillel and assists with staffing and preparing the High Holy Day services and training service leaders on the UF campus.

 Cantor Segal is a member of “The Garage Band,” a Miami area classic oldies rock n’ roll band which performs at benefits for local charities.
-An accomplished vocalist and guitarist, she frequently teaches and performs and has arranged and accompanied many Jewish artists on their CD projects.
-She has composed some liturgical settings which have been recorded and has led services at URJ biennials and Cantor conventions.
+An accomplished vocalist and guitarist, she frequently teaches, performs, composes, records and concertizes.
+She has been a prominent presence at URJ biennials and Cantor conventions.